 In 1945, the cooperative purchased the ETL&P. During the same year, the cooperative entered into an agreement with the Tennessee Valley Authority (“TVA”) for the purchase of wholesale power to be generated and delivered to the cooperative’s service area.
 As the cooperative grew, other small power companies were purchased.
 In 1947, the Banner Elk power system of Banner Elk, NC owned by the Edgar Tufts Memorial was purchased.
 In 1949, the Linville Valley Light and Power Co. of Crossnore, NC was purchased.
 By the end of 1949, Mountain Electric served 4,812 members and provided electricity to its entire service area, which includes primarily Johnson and Carter Counties in Tennessee and Avery County, North Carolina.
 Small portions of Watauga, Burke, Mitchell and Unicoi counties are also served by the cooperative.
 At that time, the cooperative implemented the area coverage program that made electric service available to any cooperative member at no extra cost.
 Under this program, members in remote rural areas would receive electric service at the same cost as members who lived next to an existing line.
 This opened the door to electric service for everybody in the area.

 Through the years, the cooperative has been concerned with improving the quality of life for the people in the communities it serves.
-The cooperative is actively involved in many programs to do this, including; promoting the area’s resources for economical development, assist in recruiting businesses to the area, providing technical assistance to residential and businesses for improving energy efficiency, participating in a wide range of youth educational programs, providing a home surge protection program and providing a bill round-up program to help raise money to benefit charities and assist those in need in the area.
+The cooperative is actively involved in many programs to do this, including; promoting the area’s resources for economic development, assist in recruiting businesses to the area, providing technical assistance to residential and businesses for improving energy efficiency, participating in a wide range of youth educational programs, and providing a bill round-up program to help raise money to benefit charities and assist those in need in the area.